webpack/webpack.js.org/content/get-started/index.md

 }
 ```

-This file can be run by webpack as
+This file can be run by webpack as follows.

 ```bash
 webpack --config webpack.config.js